Universal chaotic dynamics from Krylov space: Conclusion and outlook

 This further motivated us to study the quantum dynamics in the Krylov basis in general.
 We find that the transition amplitude, properly defined in a two-copy Hilbert space, shows a universal rise-slope-ramp-plateau behavior as function of time.
 The linear ramp behavior is a robust indicator for chaotic systems, similarly to the spectral form factor.
 Therefore, unlike global observables that span over all of the Krylov basis, such as the Krylov complexity, any observable defined in the subspace of the Krylov space can reveal the linear ramp behavior that is unique for chaotic systems.
 Our study of the transition probability also explains the existence (absence) of the peak in the Krylov complexity in chaotic (non-chaotic) systems discussed in \cite{Balasubramanian:2022tpr}.
 Our analysis thus reveals a close relation between chaotic spectra and the Krylov state complexity.

 In this context, there remain some open questions for the future.

-First, the saturation value predicted by our analytical expression is not accurate, and the error stems from the approximation that we neglect the fluctuations of the Lanczos coefficients in Eqs.~\eqref{LanczosLimit} and \eqref{EhrenfestTFD}.
+First, the saturation value predicted by the Ehrenfest theorem is not accurate, and the error stems from the approximation that we neglect the fluctuations of the Lanczos coefficients in Eqs.~\eqref{LanczosLimit} and \eqref{EhrenfestTFD}.
 It will be interesting to improve the approximation by including more statistical correlations between the Lanczos coefficients and the Krylov wavefunction.
-A similar improvement can be obtained for the Krylov wavefunction $\phi_n$ at chain sites with large $n\sim L$, where $n$ denotes the Krylov basis.
+A similar improvement can be obtained for the Krylov wavefunction $\phi_n$ at chain sites with large $n\sim L$.

+Second, in addition to the Ehrenfest theorem presented in this paper, further theorems in quantum mechanics may provide useful approximations or constraints for observables on the Krylov chain.
+For instance, the Robertson uncertainty relation provides a dispersion bound for Krylov complexity \cite{Hornedal:2022pkc}.
+It will be interesting to investigate this bound in each region of Krylov state complexity discussed in this paper.

-Second, for $n\gtrsim L/2$, the statistical correlation between the two polynomials in the transition probability makes the ramp-down behavior at late times difficult to analyze.
+Third, for $n\gtrsim L/2$, the statistical correlation between the two polynomials in the transition probability makes the ramp-down behavior at late times difficult to analyze.
 In the numerical simulation, we observe that the late-time evolution of the transition probability is governed by diffusion rather than propagation.
 It would be more straightforward to describe the ramp-down behavior by writing down a diffusion equation for the Krylov chain.

-Third, going beyond random matrix ensembles, it would be interesting to study Krylov state complexity in the SYK model \cite{Lin:2022rbf} and in holographic models such as JT gravity \cite{Saad:2019lba,Iliesiu:2021ari}, as well as in lattice models or spin models to benchmark the universal behavior studied in our paper.
+Fourth, going beyond random matrix ensembles, it would be interesting to study Krylov state complexity in the SYK model \cite{Berkooz:2018jqr,Berkooz:2018qkz,Lin:2022rbf} and in holographic models such as JT gravity \cite{Saad:2019lba,Iliesiu:2021ari}, as well as in lattice models or spin models to benchmark the universal behavior studied in our paper.

 Finally, let us highlight the fact that \eqref{KCTFD} provides an analytical expression for the Krylov complexity for the TFD state.
 This may serve as a starting point for constructing the gravity dual of Krylov complexity \cite{Chattopadhyay:2023fob}.
 As we show in Sec.~\ref{sec:chaos}, the connected part of the Krylov complexity plays an important role for its peak and saturation structure at time scales comparable to the dimension of the Hilbert space.
 This may be relevant in particular for describing the late-time evolution of black holes, where higher genus effects should be taken into account at finite $N$ in holography \cite{Iliesiu:2021ari}.